jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Another way to describe these ideas https://stackoverflow.com/questions/4331189/datetime-vs-datetimeoffset

-These two sites list Time Zone abbreviations but they actually mean UTC Offset names
+These two sites list Time Zone abbreviations but they actually mean UTC Offset names (read the earlier point about the difference)

 https://www.timeanddate.com/time/zones/